 Students are not restricted to organisations on the database and are encouraged to discuss any career path or work experience options they may have with our Work Experience Co-ordinator.
 There may be an extra fee for placements whose registered addresses are outside East Sussex.

-Those wishing to discuss ideas further should contact Mrs Jones, Work Experience Co-ordinator on ext.188 or email firstname.lastname@example.org or alternatively students can visit Mrs Jones in her office at Beeches site or at Sixth Form on Tuesday or Wednesday mornings to discuss their thoughts.
+Those wishing to discuss ideas further should contact Mrs Jones, Work Experience Co-ordinator on ext.188 or email firstname.lastname@example.org or alternatively students can visit Mrs Jones in her office at Beeches site or at Sixth Form to discuss their thoughts.

 Alternatively if you work for or know an organisation that would be happy to take work experience students and help inspire career choices please also make contact with Mrs Jones using the above details.